ricardorqr/microservice/README.md

 - User and department microservices - 2 simple microservices.
 - Service Registry - All microservices are registered to the Service Registry.
 This serve manages all the service names and ports.
-- API Gateway - It is a gateway for all APIs.
+- Cloud Gateway - It is a gateway for all APIs.
 All the requests should go to the API gateway.
 It is responsible to travel the requests to the right API.
 - Hystrix Dashboard - Circuit Breaker to manage which services are running.
 It Identifies which microservice is down and returns a friendly message to the user.
 - Zipkin - (In progress) Tool to trace log among services.